Atar-Growth/atar-growth.github.io/docs/privacy.md

 ### Opting Out from Partner Offers:

-Opting out from third-party Advertiser Offers does not affect offers from Partners that are native to the Partner’s site.
+Opting out from third-party Advertiser Offers does not affect offers from Partners that are native to the Partner's site.
 You cannot opt out from seeing first-party Partner Offers that are part of the native experience on their sites.

+### Opting Out of SMS Messages:

+If you have opted in to receiving SMS messages from Atar Growth, you can opt out at any time by:
+- Texting STOP to (866) 377-1970
+- Emailing privacy@atargrowth.com with the subject line "SMS Opt Out" and including the phone number you wish to opt out
+- Contacting our customer support team

+Once you opt out, you will receive a confirmation message, and we will no longer send you SMS messages.
+Please note that if you have subscribed to SMS messages from multiple Atar Growth services or campaigns, you may need to opt out of each separately by following the specific opt-out instructions provided in each campaign.

 ## California Privacy Rights